craigiswayne/PlaygroundDotNetAPI/README.md

 # then create the migration again
 ```

-#Notes: Migrations are automatically applied when deploying
+Notes: Migrations are NOT automatically applied when deploying

 Notes: You can create multiple migrations, then finally run the database update.
 This will ensure ALL the data in the `OnModelCreating` method is seeded to the DB